 Humans don’t seem to experience deja vu until they are 8-9 years old.
 It’s more common in your teens and twenties and then tapers off as you get older.
-So, it might have something to do with brain development.
+So, it might have something to do with brain development and the most obvious question that strikes our mind is that Why do we experience Deja vu?

 For the sake of simplicity, let’s begin with the visual system in the brain: Why do we experience deja vu-